 1. You don’t have to create motivation

 What would you say if I told you you don’t have to motivate anyone?
 Most people are motivated in some way, almost all the time.
-This includes smokers.
+This includes people who smoke.
 In any given year, 70 percent say they want to quit smoking, roughly half try, and about 5 percent successfully quit.

 If you want to help people to quit smoking, figure out their existing motivations and look for ways to align those with quitting.
 For example, a lot of people are motivated to spend time with family.
 Smoking can interfere with this.
 So help them align quitting with the quality family time they value.